esphome/esphome-docs/components/lvgl.rst

 **Terms used:**

-- *tracks*: the rows or columns *main* direction: row or column, the direction in which the items are placed.
+- *track*: the rows or columns *main* direction flow: row or column in the direction in which the items are placed one after the other.
 - *cross direction*: perpendicular to the main direction.
 - *wrap*: if there is no more space in the track a new track is started.
 - *gap*: the space between the rows and columns or the items on a track.
 - *grow*: if set on an item it will grow to fill the remaining space on the track.
 The available space will be distributed among items respective to their grow value (larger value means more space).
-For example, if there is 400 px available space and 4 widgets are set: A with ``flex_grow: 1``, B with ``flex_grow: 1``, C with ``flex_grow: 2``, A and B will have 100 px size, and C will have 200 px size.
+It dictates what amount of the available space the widget should take up.
+For example if all items on the track have a ``grow`` set to ``1``, the space in the track will be distributed equally to all of them.
+If one of the items has a value of 2, that one would take up twice as much of the space as either one of the others.

 **Configuration variables:**